Roo-key/ece4160/docs/lab12.md

 <iframe width="1263" height="480" src="https://www.youtube.com/embed/Bsdc-MMP5jM" title="ECE 4160 Lab 12: Trial 3" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-A common theme among these first three trials is that the robot misses the second to last waypoint.
+<p>A common theme among these first three trials is that the robot misses the second to last waypoint.
 The transition from the 7th to 8th waypoints, or (5, 3) -> (0, 3), is one of the largest distances the robot has to travel.
 At this distance and speed, the differences between the left and right wheels causes the robot to tilt slightly to the left, and the robot ends up failing to hit the (0, 3) waypoint.
 I attempted to fix this by applying a reduction to the speed of the right wheels, but ran into issues because the robot moves at a variety of different speeds throughout the maze.
-I could have had a dynamically changing factor reduction of the right wheels, but I wanted to avoid such a hacky adjustment.
+I could have had a dynamically changing factor reduction of the right wheels, but I wanted to avoid such a hacky adjustment.</p>

-<br>For the next trial the robot had some interesting behavior at the very end:
+<p>For the next trial the robot had some interesting behavior at the very end:</p>

 <iframe width="1263" height="480" src="https://www.youtube.com/embed/OES5VJarEho" title="ECE 4160 Lab 12: Trial 4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Here was my best attempt, where bumping in the wall actually helped my robot get back on course:
+<p>Here was my best attempt, where bumping in the wall actually helped my robot get back on course:</p>

 <iframe width="1263" height="480" src="https://www.youtube.com/embed/GOpEUAk4-Ik" title="ECE 4160 Lab 12: Trial 5" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Overall I'm fairly satisfied with how my robot was able to navigate through the maze.
+<p>Overall I'm fairly satisfied with how my robot was able to navigate through the maze.
 I do wish I had more time to refine the localization and implement the full Bayes filter into my control loop, but due to time constraints I settled for a much simpler control scheme.
 I found this lab quite challenging and time-consuming, but ultimately enjoyed my time tackling the task as I consolidated all the work I've put into previous labs throughout this semester.
-Thanks to all the course staff for making this class such a great experience!
+Thanks to all the course staff for making this class such a great experience!</p>